PhilKes/slf4j-caller-info-maven-plugin/README.md

 <img src="./benchmark/results/results.png" width="500">

 As you can see using the `slf4j-caller-info-maven-plugin` (orange bars) printing the caller location is about **4x faster** than using Log4j2's or Logback's caller-location built-in pattern (red bars).
-In total there is a speed loss of only ~9% for Log4j2 and ~8% for Logback in comparison to not logging the caller-location at all (blue bars).
+In total there is a performance loss of only ~9% for Log4j2 and ~8% for Logback in comparison to not logging the caller-location at all (blue bars).

 System specs for the benchmarks:
 JDK 17 on Linux Mint 20.3 with 8 cores CPU AMD Ryzen 2700X@3.7Ghz